Andry Rajoelina: 2018 presidential campaign

 In early August 2018, Andry Rajoelina was the first to register his candidacy for the 2018 presidential elections.
 He had previously introduced the Initiative for the Emergence of Madagascar (IEM) that define the lines of his campaign program.
 One campaign promise is to close the Senate to save money and build universities instead.
 He also aims to increase access to electricity, to work towards agricultural self-sufficiency, and to increase security.

-The campaign started in October 2018, with Andry Rajoelina facing his historical opponents Ravalomanana and Rajaonarimampianina, the favorites in a campaign of 46 candidates.
+The campaign started in October 2018, with Andry Rajoelina facing as opponents the former presidents Ravalomanana and Rajaonarimampianina, the favorites in a campaign of 46 candidates.
 In the first round of the elections on 7 November, he took the lead with 39.19% (1,949,851) of the votes (Ravalomana 35.29% or 1,755,855 votes).
 A televised debate between the two final candidates was aired live on 10 December.

-Rajoelina won the election with 55.66 % of the votes and was inaugurated on 19 January 2019.
+Rajoelina won the election on 19 December 2018 with 55.66% of the votes and was inaugurated on 19 January 2019.